How Does Payment Processing Work?

 2. Settlement and funding

-Authorization
+Step 1: Authorization

-After the cardholder presents the credit card to the merchant, the card is either swiped, inserted, or tapped against a secure terminal to verify the card and approve the potential transaction.
+When the cardholder presents the credit card to the merchant, the card is either swiped, inserted, or tapped against a secure terminal to verify the card and approve the potential transaction.
 This is called authorization.

-During this authorization process, the merchant’s card reader contacts the merchant’s payment processor with a request for payment authorization—the payment processor contacts the appropriate card associations, which connect to the issuing bank.
+During the authorization process, the merchant’s card reader contacts the merchant’s payment processor with a request for payment authorization—the payment processor contacts the appropriate card associations, which connect to the issuing bank.
 The card information is shared with the issuing bank.

 Issuing banks will decline authorization attempts if the information is invalid, expired, or inaccurate.
 They can also choose to decline authorization if there are signs of fraud, identity theft, or if there are insufficient funds in the cardholder’s account.